MiningMarsh/SmartRent-MQTT-Bridge/README.md

 This software is provided for free to do whatever you want with, I make no guarantees about it.
 Updated to suit my needs from the [original author's repo](https://github.com/AMcPherran/SmartRent-MQTT-Bridge).

+This particular repo is actually forked from [this fork](https://github.com/andrew-codes/SmartRent-MQTT-Bridge) of the above mentioned repo.

 ## How it Works:

 When the container starts, Chrome is launched headlessly as a Selenium driver and navigates to the SmartRent login page, logs you in, then navigates to the home control page.
 Chrome is configured to proxy the connection through [mitmproxy](https://mitmproxy.org/) with the `smartrent-bridge.py` script set to manipulate the WebSocket connection. `smartrent-bridge.py` will translate MQTT publications to WebSocket messages and vice-versa.